Rocket Math now has added an Online Game to its tried-and-true Worksheet Program. Customers ask, “Which should I use? Should I use both?”

 5) Worksheet Program will generalize to computation more readily.

 The purpose of learning math facts is to make it easier for students to learn and do basic computation.
 Math work is written, so the Worksheet Program (which is also written) is closer to how math facts will be used.
-That means the Worksheet Program will generalize better to computation assignments.
+That means this program will generalize better to computation assignments.
 You will see a bigger benefit to students doing math assignments when they finish the Worksheet Program than with the Online Game.
 Which is yet another reason to do both programs.

 Because students are moving through the two programs at different rates, they get two passes at learning the facts.
 That means they are getting twice as much learning.
 The facts will be known better and more readily called to mind during computation when both programs are done.